apache/nuttx/configs/z80sim/README.txt

 Configuring NuttX
 ^^^^^^^^^^^^^^^^^

-  defconfig
+  ostest
-    The default configuration file, defconfig, performs a simple, minimal OS test using examples/ostest.
+    This configuration performs a simple, minimal OS test using examples/ostest.
 This can be configurated as follows:

 	cd tools
-	./configure.sh z80sim
+	./configure.sh z80sim/ostest
 	cd -
 	. ./setenv.sh

-  nshconfig
+  nsh
     This configuration file builds NSH (examples/nsh).
 This configuration is not functional due to issues with use of the simulated serial driver (see the TODO list).

+    This configuration can be selected by:

+	cd tools
+	./configure.sh z80sim/nsh
+	cd -
+	. ./setenv.sh

+ pashello
+    Configures to use examples/pashello for execution from FLASH See examples/README.txt for information about pashello.

+    This configuration is not usable because the resulting binary is too large for the z80 address space.

-    This alternative configuration can be selected by:
+    This configuration can be selected by:

-	(Seleted the default configuration as show above) cp config/z80sim/nshconfig .config
+	cd tools
+	./configure.sh z80sim/pashello
+	cd -
+	. ./setenv.sh

 Building the SDCC toolchain
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^